 Before a Landslide

 The best way to prepare for a landslide is to be aware of changes that could signal one.
-To report suspected landslide indicators, call the 24-hour provincial toll-free number at 1-800-663-3456, contact 9-1-1 or call your local fire, police or public works department.
+To report suspected landslide indicators, call the 24-hour provincial toll-free number at 1-800-663-3456, or call 9-1-1.

 Landslide or debris flow indicators may include:

 - Sudden changes in stream flow.